enuminatti-project1/spacebadjoraz/README.md

 There's 5 "levels"/"bosses" to clear to clear the game.

-Level/Boss 1: Filipe with low health and low hit damage Level/Boss 2: Pedro  with a bit more health and double hit damage Level/Boss 3: Jorge  with medium health and triple hit damage Level/Boss 4: Catarina with high health and high hit damage Final Boss  : Ferrão, the god of programming, health sponge and hits like a truck
+Level/Boss 1: Filipe with low health and low hit damage<br>
+Level/Boss 2: Pedro  with a bit more health and double hit damage<br>
+Level/Boss 3: Jorge  with medium health and triple hit damage<br>
+Level/Boss 4: Catarina with high health and high hit damage<br>
+Final Boss  : Ferrão, the god of programming, health sponge and hits like a truck